jaylu/history-fuzzy-search/README.md

 `history-fuzzy-search` (hfs) is a command line tool that enhances your terminal experience by enabling quick and efficient fuzzy searching through your command history.
 It supports both Bash and Zsh shells.

+This is my experimental project for learning rust with github copilot, it's simple but working pretty well.
+If you want to find something more powerful and flexible, maybe take a look at [fzf](https://github.com/junegunn/fzf) instead.

 ## Features

 - Reads command history from Bash and Zsh history files.